Fedict/fts-gui-sign/documentation/objects/message.md

 + body (node) - content shown under the highlighted part
 + nextButton (object) - information about the nextbutton of the message card
   + text (node) - text on the next button
-  + isVisible (boolian) - indicates if the button is is visible
+  + isVisible (boolean) - indicates if the button is visible
   + nextPage (string) - WizardPageId of the page will navigate to
 + hasCancleButton (string) - indicates if the cancel button is visible

 ## messageObject in redux store
 + type (string) - type of the message that is shown